 Data stored on local hard disk is in danger of getting lost or damaged due to local disk failure.
-Hence, to keep data safe, each data owner keeps multiple copies of the data on each backup partner's hard disk.
-As hard drives are prone to failure, there is a chance that a data owner's backup partner's hard drive also fails.
-It is likely that each backup partner's hard drive fails, so each data owner's interest lies in recovering at least one copy of its data so that the value of the data is intact.
-It is not hard to observe that each agent's chance of data recovery, given a particular disk failure rate, depends on its neighborhood size.
-The more the number of neighbors, the higher the chance of data recovery.
+Hence, to keep data safe, each data owner wants to backup its data.
 Social storage systems use two types of techniques to backup data.
-The first is replication, and the second is erasure coding\footnote{\cite{erasure-vs-replication} perform quantitative comparisons between these two techniques.} \citep{f2frecoverability}.
-Erasure coding is the data redundancy technique in which a data block is divided into $x$ (coded) fragments such that the data block can be recovered from any subset $y$ of $x$, where $y<x$.
+The first is erasure coding, and the second is replication\footnote{\cite{erasure-vs-replication} perform quantitative comparisons between these two techniques.} \citep{f2frecoverability}.
+Erasure coding is the data redundancy technique in which a data object is divided into $x$ blocks and recoded into $y$ blocks ($y>x$).
+Then the main data block can be recovered from any subset of $y$.
 Replication is the data redundancy technique in which an agent maintains a single data copy on each partner's storage device.
 In this paper, we consider the replication technique.
-In the absence of costs to add and/ or maintain links, the aim of each agent in a social storage network is to maximize his/ her chance of data recovery, given that his/ her local copy of data has been damaged or lost.
+As hard disks are prone to failure, there is a chance that a data owner's backup partner's hard disk also fails.
+It is likely that each backup partner's hard disk fails, so each data owner's interest lies in recovering at least one copy of its data so that the value of the data is intact.
+It is not hard to observe that each agent's chance of data recovery, given a particular disk failure rate, depends on its neighborhood size.
+The more the number of neighbors, the higher the chance of data recovery.
+In the absence of costs to add and maintain links, the aim of each agent in a social storage network is to maximize {the} chance of data recovery, given that the local copy of data has been damaged or lost.
 However, every agent incurs a cost for each of its links.
 Keeping this in mind, we define the utility of each agent in the network under two frameworks.
 The utility of agent $i$ in the network $\mathfrak{g}$ is represented by a function $u_{i}:\mathcal{G}(\mathbf{A})\rightarrow \mathbb{R}$, where $\mathcal{G}$ is the set of all networks, ($\mathfrak{g}$ is an element of $\mathcal{G}$).
-We first define the parameters required to write down the utility function. $\lambda \in (0,1)$ is the average disk failure rate in the network.
+The profile of utility functions $(u_1,. . ., u_n)$ is a vector of utilities for all agents.
+We first define the parameters required to define the utility function. $\lambda \in (0,1)$ is the average disk failure rate in the network.
 That is, at any point in time, the probability of failure of agent $i$'s disk is $\lambda$.
 For data owner (agent) $i$, the value of the local data that is to be backed up, is $\beta_{i}$.
 Each agent incurs a cost $c$ to maintain a link.
 That is, the total cost of adding and/ or maintaining a link is $2c$, and we assume that the agents connected by the link equally share this cost.
 This cost can be interpreted as the cost required for infrastructure, bandwidth, time, etc. There is no {\em{additional}} cost to add a new link.
 Each agent $i$ also has allocated budget $b_{i}$ for maintaining its links.
 Further, each agent $i$ has a certain amount of local data $d_{i}$ that the agent wants to store on storage devices of backup partners.
 Also, each agent $i$ has a certain amount of storage space $s_{i}$ available for sharing with other agents in the network.
-Using these notations, we now define the utility of an agent in the following two frameworks.
+Using these parameters, we now define the utility of an agent in the following two frameworks.